 In short, it appears that an Owners Corporation who commences Court proceedings would face a substantial risk of being ordered to give security for costs if it holds a relatively modest amount in its administrative fund and there is a history of recalcitrant payment of levies by a significant body of lot owners.
 Because Court proceedings, particularly defect claims, can be lengthy and expensive and may involve more than one defendant, an Owners Corporation may expose itself to a very substantial security for costs order.

 This is a significant risk that every Owners Corporation should consider before it commences Court proceedings.
-Strata lawyers Sydney at Sachs Gerace Broome has considerable experience in assessing the risk of a security for costs order and can advise Owners Corporations on how to manage and eliminate that risk.
+Strata lawyers Sydney at Sachs Gerace Lawyers has considerable experience in assessing the risk of a security for costs order and can advise Owners Corporations on how to manage and eliminate that risk.